information

 1. A. Each audit will result in a written report.

-4. D. If appropriate, the audit report shall contain the professional opinion of the Auditor or the contract auditor concerning the financial statements issued by the auditee or if the audit is a performance audit, the report will contain the professional conclusions of the audit regarding the management activities audited.
+4. D. If appropriate, the audit report will contain the professional opinion of the Auditor or the contract auditor concerning the financial statements issued by the auditee or if the audit is a performance audit, the report will contain the professional conclusions of the audit regarding the management activities audited.

 1. 1.
 A statement of audit objectives and a description of the audit scope and methodology;